Microsoft Azure DevOps

 The total latency has many variables, but in most cases the events and metrics display in Datadog within 30 seconds of the incident occurring.

-What can I do with the Azure DevOps events and metrics in Datadog?
+What can you do with the Azure DevOps events and metrics in Datadog?

 The events and metrics can be used like other events and metrics in Datadog, including building dashboards, setting up monitors, and troubleshooting.